lujames13/master-thesis/implementation.md

 7: else if scenario_type = "malicious_with_challenges" then
 8:     malicious_ids ← [predefined IDs]
 9:     enable_challenges ← true
+10:    consensus_mode ← "hybrid_optimistic_pbft"
-10: end if
+11: end if
-11: strategy ← MultiAggregatorStrategy(
+12: strategy ← MultiAggregatorStrategy(
-12:     num_aggregators=num_aggregators,
+13:     num_aggregators=num_aggregators,
-13:     malicious_aggregator_ids=malicious_ids,
+14:     malicious_aggregator_ids=malicious_ids,
-14:     enable_challenges=enable_challenges,
+15:     enable_challenges=enable_challenges,
-15:     detection_delay=2  // Default challenge period
+16:     detection_delay=2,  // Default challenge period
+17:     consensus_mode=consensus_mode
-16: )
+18: )
-17: return strategy
+19: return strategy
 ```

-These configuration options allow researchers to explore the performance and security characteristics of the system under various conditions, facilitating comprehensive evaluation of the proposed approach.
+These configuration options allow researchers to explore the performance and security characteristics of the system under various conditions, facilitating comprehensive evaluation of the proposed hybrid Optimistic-PBFT approach.

-## G. Implementation Challenges and Solutions
+## I. Implementation Challenges and Solutions

-During the implementation of our BFL framework, we encountered several challenges that required creative solutions:
+During the implementation of our hybrid Optimistic-PBFT framework, we encountered several challenges that required creative solutions:

-1. **Simulating Delayed Detection**: We implemented a pending detection mechanism that schedules validation for future rounds, mimicking the challenge period in Optimistic Rollup.
+1. **Balancing Modes**: We implemented a dynamic mode switching mechanism that activates PBFT only when challenges occur, maintaining efficiency under normal operation.

+2. **Byzantine Quorum Collection**: We developed a validator response collection system that waits for at least 2f+1 responses to form a Byzantine quorum.

+3. **Similarity Grouping**: We implemented a parameter similarity grouping algorithm to identify the largest consensus group among validator responses.

-2. **Maintaining Safe Parameters**: We created a history of safe parameters to enable recovery when malicious behavior is detected, ensuring the system can revert to a secure state.
+4. **Secure Parameter Storage**: We created a history of safe parameters to enable recovery when malicious behavior is detected, ensuring the system can revert to a secure state.

-3. **Handling Excluded Aggregators**: We developed a mechanism to track excluded aggregators and adjust the round-robin selection to skip them, ensuring that known malicious aggregators cannot participate in future rounds.

-4. **Recovery Mode Logic**: We implemented a special recovery mode that allows the system to resume from a secure state after detecting malicious behavior, minimizing the impact on the learning process.
+5. **Validator Coordination**: We developed a broadcast mechanism to coordinate validator participation during PBFT mode, ensuring sufficient responses for Byzantine consensus.

-These solutions demonstrate the practical feasibility of applying Optimistic Rollup principles to federated learning systems, providing both security guarantees and performance benefits compared to traditional approaches.
+These solutions demonstrate the practical feasibility of our hybrid Optimistic-PBFT approach, combining the efficiency of optimistic operation with the security guarantees of Byzantine consensus when needed.